 Noticing people in a positive, supportive way.
 So easy and so powerful, yet, so often overlooked in our personal and business lives.

 Want to change your life in the coming year?
 Want to revolutionize your business prospects?

-Make 2020 the year when you go out of your way to notice and recognize everyone you possibly can in a warm, genuine way, creating a positive impact for each person you encounter. – Mike Brown
+Make it part of your daily plan to go out of your way to notice and recognize everyone you possibly can in a warm, genuine way, creating a positive impact for each person you encounter. – Mike Brown